struct/Nerve/README.markdown

     Instance Variables:

-    @rw - The Ragweed instance, use this to call all Ragweed methods
+    @ragweed - The Ragweed instance, use this to call all Ragweed methods

     Win32 Specific:
         evt - A debugger event